 22 Activities Men and Women Do That Increase Their Risk of Chronic Illnesses

-Men are often seen as the archetype of strength and durability, but they are just as vulnerable to chronic illness as anyone else.
 While many factors contribute to a person's risk for infections and diseases such as diabetes, heart disease, and cancer, certain lifestyle choices can increase the chances of developing a chronic condition.

-From smoking tobacco to ignoring warning signs, here are 22 common things men do that may lead to chronic illnesses.
+From smoking tobacco to ignoring warning signs, here are 22 common things men and women do that may lead to chronic illnesses.
 However, these risks can be minimized with the right lifestyle changes and preventative measures.
 Read on to learn what behaviors put your health at risk and how to make a change for the better.

 1. Eating an Unhealthy Diet: